The 6 Things in a House Payment (and how to save money)

 1. They get their home and car insurance from the same company.

 It's called "bundling" your policies.
-Many insurance companies offer a discount if you have home insurance and car insurance with the same company.
+Many insurance companies offer a discount if you have your home insurance and car insurance with the same company.

-2. They have a high credit score.
+2. They have a good credit score.

 Many states allow insurance companies to use your credit score when deciding how much to charge you for insurance.